Simple Mistakes That Can Ruin Your Credit Score

 5. Closing old credit accounts

-• Set up automatic payments for all of your bills.
+• Set up direct debits or reminders for all bills.

-• Review your credit report regularly and dispute any errors.
+• Review your credit report regularly and flag any errors.

 Struggling with Bad Credit?
 Ready to Drive a New Car?